Year-End Bookkeeping and Accounting Checklist

 - Review user security.
 Be careful with who has permission to delete transactions and other records.

-- Back up your SQL database for the end of the year for security purposes.
+- For Non-Hosted Users Only: Back up your SQL database for the end of the year for security purposes.
+Be sure your database has maintenance setup.
 To set up automatic backup, please see our knowledge base article.
 Click here

 - Set your Cutoff Date.
 Preferences | Cutoff Date | Company Preferences.
 (Transactions with a date equal to or prior to this date can not be added, deleted, or changed.).
 Optional: You may wish to set a “Warn if Transactions are” value.
 This feature can help prevent entering erroneous dates (such as 2220).